ialiyev1/FXBot/README.md

 **Place the oanda.cfg file into the same directory as the main.py file in the cloned repository folder.**

+You can copy `oanda.example.cfg` in this repository as a starting point and replace the placeholder values.
+If you prefer to store the configuration elsewhere, set the `OANDA_CONFIG` environment variable to the full path of your config file before running the bot.

 After cloning the repo, run `pip install -r requirements.txt` to get the required packages.

 ### Running the application